marian-code/wikipedia-music-tags/docs/instalation.rst

     pip install <package-name>.whl

 Other than that you can use `UPX <https://upx.github.io>`_ to compress the app to a smaller size.
-It prooves to be quite effective reducing app size..
+It proves to be quite effective reducing app size.
 If you want to use it go to the provided link and download apropriate version for your system.
 Then unpack it in upx folder under wiki_music/freeze.

 .. warning::
     This is not recomended in debugging stage as it adds another layer of complexity.
+UPX compression is still under development, for instance it messes some GUI elements!

 Now you are ready to go: